-Civilization VI is the best Civilization game to date.
+Civilization VI is the best in the series to date.
 That’s no mean feat for a franchise with such a revered lineage, but the changes, refinements and additions that developer Firaxis has made create a game that’s not only complex and deep; it’s fun, exciting and unpredictable over the course of dozens of hours of play.

 It’s the most beautiful, too.
 I’m sure it’ll divide opinion, but a more colourful and cartoonish art style brings more character than ever before.
 Its great voice acting, wonderfully emotive animations and some fabulous character design gives every single world leader a sense of real personality, and the map itself is just as gorgeous.
 A day/night cycle and subtle little movements bring each tile, district and civilisation to life, from the way the ocean laps against the shores to the glinting gold of a sunset on the river that bisects your empire.